 - Dangerous weather conditions;

 - Snow conditions such as ice, hardpack, powder, packed powder, wind pack, corn, crust, slush, cut-up snow, and machine-made snow;

 - Surface or sub-surface conditions such as bare spots, forest growth, rocks, stumps, streambeds, cliffs, extreme terrain, trees, or other natural objects;

 - Potential collision with lift towers, signs, posts, fences, hydrants, water pipes, or other man-made structures;

-- Variations in the steepness or the terrain, whether it be natural or due to slope design, in addition to presence jumps, catwalks, roads and more;
+- Variations in the steepness of the terrain, whether it be natural or due to slope design, in addition to presence jumps, catwalks, roads, and more;

 - Potential collision with other skiers.